Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • folk remedies;

 To cure acute bartholinitis, a woman is prescribed local and systemic therapy.
 It includes antibacterial, anti-inflammatory and antiseptic drugs.
-With timely and proper treatment, the disease disappears in 1-4 days in case of diagnosis at the stage of canaliculitis, in 2-7 days - with a false abscess.
-The list of commonly used drugs includes:
+With timely and correct treatment, the disease resolves within 1–4 days if diagnosed at the canaliculitis stage, and after 2–7 days with a false abscess.
+The list of commonly used medications includes:

 Action